YUNGI-KIM/psp3/README.md

-# Spring Boot Develop Practice
+# Spring Boot Develop for Backend
 ## Settings

 - This project used Spring Boot.